Longitudinal Position and Cancer Risk in the United States Revisited: Supplementary Information

-To investigate the relationship between PTZ (the difference between counties' longitudinal position and their respective time zones' standard meridian) and cancer rates using different data sets, we begin by replicating Gu et al.'s study \cite{gu2017longitude}, who regressed the natural logrithm of cancer incidence rate on PTZ using a weighted least squares linear regression.
-We use a least squares linear regression model controlling for variables listed in Equation \ref{semiparametric}.
-We first apply this model using the 607 counties included in Gu et al.'s analysis \cite{gu2017longitude}.
-Then, we extend the model to include all 2853 counties available to us.
-However, we note that using PTZ assumes that cancer rates are identically distributed for all four time zones.
+To investigate the relationship between cancer rates and relative position (PTZ), we begin by replicating Gu et al.'s method \cite{gu2017longitude}, and regress the natural logarithm of cancer incidence rate, which they refer to as covariate-adjusted rate ratios (RR), on PTZ using a weighted least squares linear regression.
+We use a least squares linear regression model and control for variables listed in Equation \ref{semiparametric}.
+We first apply this model using the 607 counties included in Gu et al.'s analysis \cite{gu2017longitude} with total cancer rate data.
+Then, we extend the model to include all 2853 counties available to us. \commentnj{For a significant relationship to be detected that aligns with Gu et al.'s findings, the resulting coefficient estimate must be negative and significant at the 0.01 level (having a p-value less than 1\%).
+It is worth noting that using PTZ assumes the uniform distribution of cancer rates across all four time zones.}